 Beginning your sustainable home design with your appliances is a good way to start lowering your carbon footprint.
 You can start living a more sustainable lifestyle within your budget without having to go to extremes.
 Simple things like changing your lawn equipment is better for your health, your family, your community, and the earth.

-Top 5 Electric Lawn Mowers according to Best Machinery:
+Top 5 Electric Lawn Mowers according to Best Reviews:

 Top 5 Cordless Leaf Blowers from Healthy Handyman:

 - TECCPO 20V 310CFM Lightweight Cordless Leaf Blower

 - UKOKE U03LB Cordless Electric Power Leaf Blower

 I personally just invested in my first set of electric lawn equipment for my new sustainable home.
 We got an electric lawnmower, an electric leaf blower, an electric saw, an electric edger, an electric snow blower, and an electric inverter for emergencies.
 I was actually pleasantly surprised by their power and durability.
 Although not all brands are created equal, I liked that EGO has the capability to use any of the batteries interchangeably.
 When one battery gets low, I just plug in one of the other five.
 There is absolutely no downtime in between charges as multiple are consistently fully charged and ready to go.
 Honestly, because my lawn is not at all considered small, I had my doubts when beginning this transition.
 Those doubts were quickly cleared when my husband first got to play with his new toys.